Psidium guajava: Chemistry

 The leaves of P. guajava contain the flavonol morin, morin-3-O-lyxoside, morin-3-O-arabinoside, quercetin and quercetin-3-O-arabinoside.

 Distribution and habitat

-Guava is native to the Caribbean, Central America and South America.
+Guava is native to Peru.
+Some sources list it as also native to Mexico, Central America, the Caribbean, and the rest of South America.

 It is a perennial tree that grows well under sun or warm temperatures.
-Therefore, it appears in numerous countries that have tropical weather or subtropical.
+Therefore, it appears in numerous countries that have tropical or subtropical weather.
 Guava has a habitat contributing along roadside, grassland, or near sea level to 1600 m and it is more prevalent in humid grassland.

 Ecology

 In some tropical locations, guavas can become invasive.
 It has become a major problem in the Galápagos Islands.

 Uses

 Guava is an edible fruit, and can be eaten raw or cooked.
 The processing of the fruits yields by-products that can be fed to livestock.
 The leaves can also be used as fodder.
-It is also used by phasmid breeders to feed various stick insect species, including Extatosoma tiaratum, Eurycnema goliath, as well as various leaf insect species such as Pulchriphyllium giganteum, Pulchriphyllium bioculatum, and Phyllium monteithi.
+It is also used by phasmid breeders to feed various stick insect species, including Extatosoma tiaratum and Eurycnema goliath, as well as various leaf insect species such as Pulchriphyllium giganteum, Pulchriphyllium bioculatum, and Phyllium monteithi.

 Guava wood from Hawaii is commonly used for the smoking of meat.
 The wood is resistant to insect and fungal attack.
 The density of oven-dry wood is about 670 kg/m3 and has been found suitable for roof trusses in Nigeria.

 Psidium guajava has been used in traditional medicine by many cultures throughout Central America, the Caribbean, Africa, and Asia.
 It is used for inflammation, diabetes, hypertension, caries, wounds, pain relief, fever, diarrhea, rheumatism, lung diseases, and ulcers.

 The plant is used in many different shampoo products for its scent.
 It is also becoming a popular bonsai species and is currently quite popular in India and Eastern Asia.